 Day 02: Fly to Labuan Bajo and transfer directly to our boat.
 We overnight at Seture Island (B, L, D)

-Day 03: Seture to Pungu to visit the Pearl Farm and then to Kelor for some snorkeling and overnight.
+Day 03: Seture to Pearl Farm and then to Pungu Island for some snorkeling and overnight.
 (B, L, D)

-Day 04: Kelor to Kukusan to visit the school then to Gado for snorkeling and to watch the bats at sunset at Kaaba.
+Day 04: Pungu island to Kukusan to visit the school then to Gado for snorkeling and to watch the bats at sunset at Kaaba.
 Overnight at Toro Buaya.
 (B, L, D)

-Day 05: Toro Buaya to Rinca to see the Komodo Dragons then to Sebeyor Kecil for snorkeling and overnight (B, L, D)
+Day 05: Toro Buaya to Rinca to see the Komodo Dragons then to Sebeyur Kecil for snorkeling and overnight (B, L, D)

-Day 06: Sebayor Kecil to Kanawa and back to Labuan Bajo for overnight accommodation.
-(B)
+Day 06: Sebayur Kecil to Kanawa and back to Labuan Bajo for overnight accommodation.
+(B,L)

 Day 07: Labuan Bajo - Bali.
 (B)

-Day 09: Semerang - Pangkalabun - Kumai Tanjung Puting National Park (B, L, D)
+Day 09: Pangkalabun - Kumai Tanjung Puting National Park (B, L, D)